AlphaCast: A Human Wisdom-LLM Intelligence Co-Reasoning Framework for Interactive Time Series Forecasting: Experiments

-\textbf{Implementation Details.} We use GPT-5 for the artificial intelligence model.
-Statistical models are implemented with conventional methods, while deep learning models are built using PyTorch and optimized with Adam.
-All baseline methods are run on an NVIDIA A100 GPU.
-For short-term forecasting, we adopt the standard protocol of N-BEATSx~\cite{olivares2023neural}, where the input sequence length is set to 168, and the forecast horizon is set to 24.
-For long-term forecasting, we fix the look-back window at 96, while the prediction length is also set to 96.
+\paragraph{Implementation Details.} Statistical models are implemented using standard formulations, whereas deep learning models are developed with the TSLib~\cite{wang2024deep} toolkit under the official settings.
+Foundation models are evaluated using their publicly released implementations.
+For short-term forecasting, we adopt the standard protocol of N-BEATSx~\cite{olivares2023neural}, where the input length is 168 and the horizon is 24.
+For long-term forecasting, we fix the look-back window at 96 and the prediction length at 96.